GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/01.001-010/04.Drifting-Away-from-the-Saviour/docs.md

 ---
+title: |
-title: 4.
-Drifting Away from the Saviour
+    004. Drifting Away from the Saviour - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 004.
+Drifting Away from the Saviour.
+Drifting away from the Saviour, Casting reproach on the Lord; Drifting away from His temple, Heeding no longer His word.
+    keywords:  |
-    keywords: Christ in Song, Drifting Away from the Saviour, Drifting away from the Saviour, Drifting away, drifting away
+        Christ in Song, adventhymnals, advent hymnals, Drifting Away from the Saviour, Drifting away from the Saviour.
+Drifting away, drifting away,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 4. DRIFTING AWAY FROM THE SAVIOUR
+## 004. DRIFTING AWAY FROM THE SAVIOUR
+####  Christ in Song,

 ```txt
 1.